madaboutbrighton/serversleep/README.md

 ```bash
 sleep.sh
 ```
-This would shutdown a computer if no users are logged-on, and no `cp`, `mv`, `rsync` or `scp` processses are running.
+This would shutdown a computer if no users are logged-on, and no `cp`, `mv`, `rsync` or `scp` processes are running.

 ```bash
 sleep.sh --clients "192.168.1.12 192.168.1.34"
 ```
-This would shutdown a computer if `192.168.1.12` and `192.168.1.34` are not reachable on the network, no users are logged-on, and no `cp`, `mv`, `rsync` or `scp` processses are running.
+This would shutdown a computer if `192.168.1.12` and `192.168.1.34` are not reachable on the network, no users are logged-on, and no `cp`, `mv`, `rsync` or `scp` processes are running.

 ```bash
 sleep.sh --torrent-level "active_downloads" --torrent-type "transmission" --torrent-password "my_torrent_password"
 ```
-This would shutdown a computer if `transmission` is not actively downloading anything, no users are logged-on, and no `cp`, `mv`, `rsync` or `scp` processses are running.
+This would shutdown a computer if `transmission` is not actively downloading anything, no users are logged-on, and no `cp`, `mv`, `rsync` or `scp` processes are running.

 ```bash
 sleep.sh --sony-tvs "192.168.1.67 192.168.1.89" --sony-tv-auth-psk "my_sony_psk"
 ```
-This would shutdown a computer if the Sony TVs `192.168.1.67` and `192.168.1.89` are not active, no users are logged-on, and no `cp`, `mv`, `rsync` or `scp` processses are running.
+This would shutdown a computer if the Sony TVs `192.168.1.67` and `192.168.1.89` are not active, no users are logged-on, and no `cp`, `mv`, `rsync` or `scp` processes are running.

 ## Options

 #### Clients `--clients `

 A shutdown will only occur if the specified clients are not reachable on the network.
-A space-seperated list of IP addresses.
+A space-separated list of IP addresses.

 #### Dry run `-n `